Generic Name: clobazam

 - ONFI can pass into breast milk.
 Talk to your healthcare provider about the best way to feed your baby if you take ONFI.
 You and your healthcare provider should decide if you will take ONFI or breast feed.
 You should not do both.

-Tell your healthcare provider about all the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.
-Taking ONFI with certain other medicines can cause side effects or affect how well ONFI or the other medications work.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Taking ONFI with certain other medicines can cause side effects or affect how well ONFI or the other medicines work.
 Do not start or stop other medicines without talking to your healthcare provider.

 How should I take ONFI?